QBDI/QBDI/docs/source/pyQBDI.rst

 .. note::
-   Because PyQBDI is a bindings on top of QBDIPreload, it has the same limitations as QBDIPreload wich are describred in :ref:`qbdipreload`.
+   Because PyQBDI is a bindings on top of QBDIPreload, it has the same limitations as QBDIPreload which are describred in :ref:`qbdipreload`.

 .. note::
    It is not possible to instrument a python process using PyQBDI because there will be a conflict